amytang0/tldr-travel/guide/peru/lima/index.md

 data-name="skykitchen" data-img="kitchen.jpg">
 #Sky Kitchen Cooking Class#

-Learn local cuisines while also learning lots about the sightseeing and having tons of fun
+Learn local cuisines while also learning lots about the culture and having tons of fun
 </div>